WickedStereo/SRAM-BIST/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 Author:
-Anish Miryala
+Anish Miryala,
 New York University

 Acknowledgments:
-We would like to thank Professor Azeez Bhavanagarwala for their guidance and support throughout the development of this project.
+I would like to thank Professor Azeez Bhavanagarwala for their guidance and support throughout the development of this project.